Mary Frank: Biography

-By this time she had two children: Pablo (named after Picasso), born February 7, 1951, and Andrea, born April 21, 1953.
+By this time she had two children: Pablo (named after Picasso; born 7 February 1951) and Andrea (born 21 April 1953).
 After her husband, Robert Frank, gained a Guggenheim Fellowship in 1955 she travelled with him and the children the following two years across the United States.

 Frank first exhibited her drawings in 1958 at the Poindexter Gallery in New York City.
-In 1969 Frank began her relationship with the Zabriskie Gallery in New York.
+In 1969, she began her relationship with the Zabriskie Gallery in New York.
 Inspired by the sculpture and pottery of Margaret Ponce Israel, she began working in clay.
 It was also in that year that Frank illustrated the children's book, Buddha, by the author Joan Lebols Cohen.

-In 1969 she also divorced Robert Frank.
-She purchased a summer home in Lake Hill, New York in 1973, and built her first kiln.
-Frank has been advocate of the solar cooking and solar water pasteurization movement.
+In 1969, she divorced Robert Frank.

-On December 28, 1974, her 21-year-old daughter, Andrea, was killed in a plane crash in Guatemala.
-About a year later her son Pablo, who suffered from schizophrenia, also developed Hodgkin's lymphoma and died on November 11, 1994, in Pennsylvania.
-Frank currently lives and works in Lake Hill and New York City.
+On 28 December 1974, her 21-year-old daughter, Andrea, was killed in a plane crash in Guatemala.
+About a year later her son Pablo, who suffered from schizophrenia, developed Hodgkin's lymphoma and died on 11 November 1994, aged 43, at Lehigh Valley Hospital, Salisbury Township, Pennsylvania.

+Mary Frank currently lives and works in Lake Hill, New York and in New York City.
 Since 1995, she has been married to Leo Treitler, a pianist and music scholar.

-Mary Frank's career spans five decades.
-She is largely self-taught and never had any formal training as a sculptor.
+Frank's career spans five decades.
+She is largely self-taught and had no formal training as a sculptor.
 She was elected to the American Academy and Institute of Arts and Letters in 1984, the recipient of numerous awards and honors including two Guggenheim Foundation Fellowship Awards in 1973 and 1983, the Lee Krasner Award of the Pollock-Krasner Foundation in 1993 and the Joan Mitchell Grant Award in 1995.
 In 1990 she was elected into the National Academy of Design as an Associate member, and became a full Academician in 1994.
-Working as a professor at Bard College, Annandale-on-Hudson, New York, Frank was honored with the title of Milton Avery Chair, Distinguished Professor.
+Working as a professor at Bard College (Annandale-on-Hudson, New York), Frank was honored with the title of Milton Avery Chair, Distinguished Professor.

-Currently she has works included in the permanent collections of the Hirshhorn Museum and Sculpture Garden, Metropolitan Museum of Art, the Minneapolis Institute of Art, the Whitney Museum of American Art, the Museum of Modern Art, the Brooklyn Museum, the Crystal Bridges Museum of American Art, the National Museum of American Art at the Smithsonian Institution, the Pennsylvania Academy of Fine Arts, the Princeton University Art Museum, the Kemper Museum of Contemporary Art, the Grounds For Sculpture, the Weatherspoon Art Museum, the Everson Museum of Art, the University of Michigan Museum of Art, the Library of Congress, the Art Institute of Chicago, the Museum of Art at Yale University, the Jewish Museum, the Whitney Museum, Boston's Museum of Fine Arts, the Fine Arts Museums of San Francisco.
+Currently, she has works included in the permanent collections of the Hirshhorn Museum and Sculpture Garden, Metropolitan Museum of Art, the Minneapolis Institute of Art, the Whitney Museum of American Art, the Museum of Modern Art, the Brooklyn Museum, the Crystal Bridges Museum of American Art, the National Museum of American Art at the Smithsonian Institution, the Pennsylvania Academy of Fine Arts, the Princeton University Art Museum, the Kemper Museum of Contemporary Art, the Grounds For Sculpture, the Weatherspoon Art Museum, the Everson Museum of Art, the University of Michigan Museum of Art, the Library of Congress, the Art Institute of Chicago, the Museum of Art at Yale University, the Jewish Museum, the Whitney Museum, Boston's Museum of Fine Arts, the Fine Arts Museums of San Francisco.